-From Jew To Nazi, The Transformation of Daniel Burros.
+From Jew To Nazi, The Transformation of Daniel Burros

-Born in the Bronx, N.Y. on March 5, 1937, Daniel Burros was the only child of George and Esther, working-class Jews with roots in Russia.
+Born in the Bronx, New York on March 5, 1937, Daniel Burros was the only child of George and Esther, working-class Jews with roots in Russia.
 His father worked in a factory and his mother worked in a department store.
-When Burros was a child his family moved to Richmond, Queens, where he attended Hebrew School and had his Bar Mitzvah at the Orthodox Congregation Talmud Torah of Richmond Hill.
+When Burros was a child, his family moved to Richmond, Queens, where he attended Hebrew School and had his Bar Mitzvah at the Orthodox Congregation Talmud Torah of Richmond Hill.
 An excellent student with a high IQ, many believed he would be a rabbi one day.

 But by his later teenage years, the walls of Burros’s bedroom were filled with pictures of German generals.
 He later said that he was “disgusted” by his liberal New York Jewish classmates.
 He also started studying extremist material, learning German, and corresponding with right-wing Germans.
-Initially, he wanted to attend The United States Military Academy.
+Initially, he wanted to attend the United States Military Academy.
 But instead, after he graduated in 1955, he enlisted in the army.

-When he was deployed to Little Rock, Ark. during the school-integration crises, he became disgusted by troopers pointing their bayonets at white people.
+When he was deployed to Little Rock, Arkansas during the school-integration crises, he became disgusted by troopers pointing their bayonets at white people.
 Due to his instability, his extremism, and an incident where he faked suicide by taking aspirin, Burros was discharged.

-Burrows And The Nazi Party
+Daniel Burros And The Nazi Party

-In the early 1960s, Burros moved to Arlington, Va. and joined the American Nazi Party led by George Lincoln Rockwell.
+In the early 1960s, Burros moved to Arlington, Virginia and joined the American Nazi Party led by George Lincoln Rockwell.
 With his blonde hair and blue eyes, nobody suspected anything.
 Burros even brought knishes, a traditional Jewish dish, to party meetings.

 With the Nazi Party, Burros would picket outside the White House, handing out flyers that read “Gas Communist Traitors” and “Free Speech for Nazis.”